humdrum-tools/humdrum-documentation/guide/ch39/index.md

     Use <span class="unix">egrep</span> instead.
 -   Ensure that you know which characters in your search template are meta-characters.
--   Execute your command from a shell script file so that you don\'t inadvertently make a typing error when entering the command.
+-   Execute your command from a shell script file so that you don't inadvertently make a typing error when entering the command.
 -   Maintain a command history file so that you have a permanent record of what you did.
 Depending on the system settings, the UNIX